riccardoboe/rbguitars/README.md

 ## Description

-This app is an eccomerce store for selling music instruments.
-It serves as a virtual storefront where customers can browse and purchase items, make payments, and complete transactions without the need for physical interaction.
+This app is an eccomerce store for selling music instruments. it serves as a virtual storefront where customers can browse and purchase items, make payments, and complete transactions without the need for physical interaction.
 <a href="https://rbguitars.onrender.com/" target="_blank"> Live Demo </a>

 ### Features